9623D-Double-Vision/DoubleVisionNB/README.md

 For alliance selections we were selected by team 9623W (WALL-E) who were ranked 2nd with 17 WPs, 48 APs, and 528 SPs and a final record of 7-1.
 We had good team chemistry and had worked well together during our qualifiers.

 ### QF 3-1
-In the first elimination match, we played on the red alliance against teams 3859S and 71002A.
-We won this match with 127-28
+In the first elimination match, we played on the red alliance against teams 3859S and 71002A. **We won this match 127-28.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20ninth%20match.PNG">

 ### SF 2-1
-In the second semi-finals match, we played on the red alliance against teams 88310W and 31055A.
-We won that match 124-69
+In the second semi-finals match, we played on the red alliance against teams 88310W and 31055A. **We won this match 124-69.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20tenth%20game.PNG">

 ### Final
-In the final, we played on the blue alliance against teams 9623S and 9447G.
-We lost the final 186-120
+In the final, we played on the blue alliance against teams 9623S and 9447G. **We lost the final 186-120.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20eleventh%20match.PNG">